Battery Producers

 Annual Performance Reporting

-For the 2022 performance period, producers are required to make best efforts to ensure that at least 40% of batteries supplied into Ontario are processed, refurbished or reused.
+For the 2024 performance period, producers are required to ensure that at least 45% of batteries supplied into Ontario are processed, refurbished or reused.
 Each year, you or your PRO will have to report how you were able to achieve the management requirement.
 To learn more about producer management requirements, read the following Compliance Bulletin: Battery Performance Requirements for Performance.
 For more information on minimum management requirements for future years, review this FAQ.

 Producers, or PRO(s) on your behalf, are required to report the following information annually in RPRA’s Registry: